Basil Reynolds

 Graduating as a Master Coach from the International Coaching Academy (ICA)

-Since then, I’ve worked with artists at every stage of their journey, as well as labels, funders, and organisations including LIMF Academy, PRS Power Up, Sound City, LIPA, and Urbeatz.
-Whether it’s one-to-one coaching, strategic advising, or programme design, my work is driven by one mission:
+Since then, I’ve worked with artists at every stage of their journey, as well as with talent development initiatives, funders, and organisations including LIMF Academy, PRS Foundation’s Power Up, Sound City, LIPA, and Urbeatz.

 Basil Reynolds & Yaw Owusu (Creative Consultant)